qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

 * MODE: corresponds to the export options offered in the QGIS Desktop DXF export dialog.
 Possible values are ``NOSYMBOLOGY``, ``FEATURESYMBOLOGY`` and ``SYMBOLLAYERSYMBOLOGY``.
-* LAYERSATTRIBUTES: specify a field that contains values for DXF layer names - if not specified, the original QGIS layer names are used.
+* LAYERATTRIBUTES: specify a field that contains values for DXF layer names - if not specified, the original QGIS layer names are used.
 * USE_TITLE_AS_LAYERNAME: if enabled, the title of the layer will be used as layer name.